Cookie notice

 03 /

-CountriesWith 189 acquisitions, Germany is the country with by far the largest amount of Chinese acquisitions.
-Other countries attracting a multitude of deals are the UK, France, Italy, The Netherlands, and Sweden.
+CountriesWith 189 acquisitions, Germany is the country with by far the most considerable number of Chinese acquisitions.
+Other countries attracting many deals are the UK, France, Italy, The Netherlands, and Sweden.